bibbox/bibbox-documentation/docs/installation_v4_bibbox_linux.md

 ```
 sudo bash INSTALL.sh
 ```

-Warning using INSTALL.sh will reinstall nvm and set the nodejs version used by npm to 14.16.0
+<br>Warning using INSTALL.sh will reinstall nvm and set the nodejs version used by npm to 14.16.0

 ### URL/Domain-Settings

-When asked for a domain name we will use the one we created above: <br>
+<br>When asked for a domain name we will use the one we created above: <br>
 ```
 Specify domainname + TLD (e.g. silicolabv4.bibbox.org):
 ```

-Afterwards everything should be working as intended.
+<br>Afterwards everything should be working as intended.<br>

-Thank you and have a nice day!
+<br>Thank you and have a nice day!